3UU/wordpress-shariff-wrapper/shariff/readme.txt

 = 3.4.2 =
 - fix share counts on mobile devices with exactly 360px width
+- fix error on the help tab regarding services (thx to Andreas)

 = 3.4.1 =
 - changed diaspora share url to official one